-Immatures are more prone to die naturally than adults and are submitted to density dependent processes, which explains why the recruitment rate is the most sensitive parameter to density dependent effect (Koons et al., 2014).
-The evolution of the UK population size seems to show first sights of density dependence from 1000 individuals, but the process was obviously not big enough to fully curb the population growth.
-Since there is a strong correlation between the number of birds observed and the number of sites occupied by the birds, this inflexion may be simply due to a limited number of new favourable sites to be colonized.
+Immatures are more prone to die naturally than adults and are submitted to density dependent processes, which explains why recruitment rate is the most sensitive parameter to density dependent effect (Koons et al., 2014).
+The evolution of the UK population size seems to show first sights of density dependence from 1000 individuals, but the process was obviously not strong enough to fully curb the population growth.
+Since there is a strong correlation between the number of birds observed and the number of sites occupied by the birds, this inflexion may simply be due to a limited number of new favourable sites to be colonized.
 Such density dependent process implies that culling mostly immatures could have only a limited effect on the population dynamics if the harvest pressure remains moderate.
-Considering that the harvest effort occurring in winter impacted mostly the adult survival and led to the strong depletion of the UK ruddy duck population, harvesting early in the season should be favoured if the objective is to maximize the catch in preserving the resources.
-If the goal is to eradicate a population, a strong effort should be done especially in the late season just before the reproduction, as done in the UK.
-These hypotheses still requires to be tested thanks to a population model linking the harvest rate to state variables describing the population.
+Considering that the harvest effort occurring in winter impacted mostly adult survival, and led to the strong depletion of the UK ruddy duck population, harvesting early in the season should be favoured if the objective is to maximize the catch in preserving the resources.
+Conversely, if the goal is to eradicate a population, a strong effort should be made especially in the late season just before reproduction, as done in the UK.
+These hypotheses still require to be tested thanks to a population model linking harvest rate to state variables describing the population.
 Such tool is valuable to assess precisely the impact of the harvest pressure and to test hypotheses on the functioning of the harvest mortality (Plard et al., 2019).

 Applying the method implemented in this study to any other waterfowl species implies that the adult males can be distinguished from the other individuals at distance.
 The latter in the season the dichromatism is observable, the better it is to ensure a relevant picture of the age structure of the population and then good estimates of the recruitment rate.
 Modifying standard monitoring protocols to distinguish male-like from female-like individuals is almost costless but provides substantial increases in the efficiency and usefulness of monitoring results in conservation (Nichols & Williams, 2006).